chaofengc/IQA-PyTorch/README.md

 ---

 ### :triangular_flag_on_post: Updates/Changelog
+- 🔥**June, 2024**.
+Add `arniqa` and its variances trained on different datasets, refer to official repo [here](https://github.com/miccunifi/ARNIQA).
+Thanks for the contribution from [Lorenzo Agnolucci](https://github.com/LorenzoAgnolucci) 🤗.
 - **Apr 24, 2024**.
 Add `inception_score` and console entry point with `pyiqa` command.
 - **Mar 11, 2024**.
 Add `unique`, refer to official repo [here](https://github.com/zwx8981/UNIQUE).
 Thanks for the contribution from [Weixia Zhang](https://github.com/zwx8981) 🤗.
 - :boom: **Jan 31, 2024**.
 Add `qalign` for both NR and IAA.
 It is our most powerful unified metric based on large vision-language models, and shows remarkable performance and robustness.
 Refer [Q-Align](https://github.com/Q-Future/Q-Align) for more details.
 Use it with the following codes: